annakrystalli/git-github-gitkraken-research/README.md

 Some Markdown content is generated with [R Markdown](https://rmarkdown.rstudio.com/), using [hugodown](https://github.com/r-lib/hugodown/).

 The website is deployed by [Netlify](https://www.netlify.com/).

-Slides could be printed to PDF using Decktape which I [have done in a concept](https://github.com/maelle/test-course-site) but I am not pursuing it further.

 ### Why these tools?